Bongcloud Attack

-It is considered a joke opening, and is associated with internet chess humor.
-Former world champion Magnus Carlsen has used it in online blitz chess, including in games against high-level opponents and Twitch streamers, such as grandmaster (GM) Hikaru Nakamura.
+It is considered a joke opening because it violates all normal principles of good opening play, and is associated with internet chess humor.
+Former world champion Magnus Carlsen has used it in online blitz chess, including in games against high-level opponents and Twitch streamers, such as Grandmaster (GM) Hikaru Nakamura.
 The name has also been applied to other opening sequences in which a player moves the king on move two.

 Background

 The opening's name is thought to originate either from Chess.com user "Lenny_Bongcloud", who used the opening with little success, or more generally in reference to a bong, a device used to smoke cannabis, humorously implying that one would need to be intoxicated to view the opening as a legitimate strategy.
 The opening's usage in chess humor was furthered by Andrew Fabbro's joke manual Winning with the Bongcloud.

 Analysis

-The Bongcloud Attack violates several principles of chess strategy by forgoing castling, impeding the movement of both the queen and the light-squared bishop, leaving the king exposed, not controlling the centre or developing pieces, and doing nothing to improve White's position.
+The Bongcloud Attack violates several principles of opening theory by giving up castling rights, impeding the movement of both the queen and the light-squared bishop, leaving the king exposed, not controlling the centre or developing pieces, and doing nothing to improve White's position.
 The lack of any redeeming feature, unlike some other dubious openings, puts the Bongcloud well outside of conventional practice.